fieryhenry/Battle-Cats-Save-File-Editor/README.md

 :exclamation::exclamation:IMPORTANT:When you are done make sure to either select the patch save option or click "yes" when the dialog box opens asking you if you're finished with the editor

-Run BackupManagerEN and restore the save
+Run BackupManagerEN and restore the save or overwrite the save in the game's files

 Take those codes and put them back into the game